SamuelSchlesinger/cluster/README.md

 I distribute the `authorized_keys` file containing my master's keys via a script.

+I use the `update-cluster` script to quickly go do things to each machine.
+I used that to make sure that I could have root access via my `authorized_keys`.

 ## Master Node

 First, I had to add entries to these files: